zxanderh/als-unhooked/README.md

 });
 ```

-Later on in the lifetime of the request, you need to record which user created some database record:
+Later on in the request lifecycle, you need to attribute the creation of some record to that user:

 ```javascript
 // thing.module.js